ostojics/nest-wise/docs/MayaVault_ Technical Data Model Document.md

   - households to tags (one household has many tags)
   - accounts to transactions (one account has many transactions)
   - categories to transactions (one category has many transactions)
-  - categories to categories (self-referencing for parent/child categories)
 - **Many-to-Many:**
   - transactions and tags (via transaction_tags join table)